PVKonovalov/topogrid/README.md

 ```

 ### SetEquipmentElectricalState
 Set electrical states for equipment.
+Use this method to set colors on your single line diagram (SLD).
 ![Configuration database schema](assets/ElectricalState.svg)
 ```go
 // Equipment electrical states